Pipeline YAML Reference#

 - echo "Building executable"

-In this case the Creating Docker Image
+In this case, the Creating Docker Image

 block should finish in less than 15

-minutes whereas the Building executable
+minutes, while the Building executable

-block should finish in less than 5
+block must finish in less than 5

 hours, which is the value of the pipeline